tristanic/isolde/isolde/docs/source/gui/validate.rst

 The purple line, meanwhile, represents the boundary of the far more generous "allowed" region.
-The precise value of this contour varies slightly depending on the Ramachandran category, but for the general case about 5 in 10,000 residues should be found outside it, in what is known as "outlier" space.
+The precise value of this contour varies slightly depending on the Ramachandran category, but for the general case only about 5 in 10,000 residues should be found outside it, in what is known as "outlier" space.

 Note that as well as the given cut-off contours, the background is shaded according to probability as well.
 A residue outside the contour but still on a